 Union Springs is a very small city located in the state of Alabama.
 With a population of 3,465 people and two constituent neighborhoods, Union Springs is the 138th largest community in Alabama.

 When you are in Union Springs, you'll notice that it is more blue-collar than most other communities in America.
-52.50% of Union Springs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Union Springs is a city of production and manufacturing workers, service providers, and sales and office workers.
-There are especially a lot of people living in Union Springs who work in sales jobs (12.51%), management occupations (7.52%), and personal care services (5.26%).
+43.96% of Union Springs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Union Springs is a city of transportation and shipping workers, sales and office workers, and service providers.
+There are especially a lot of people living in Union Springs who work in sales jobs (10.89%), office and administrative support (9.08%), and maintenance occupations (8.13%).

-The per capita income in Union Springs in 2010 was $15,198, which is low income relative to Alabama, and low income relative to the rest of the US.
-This equates to an annual income of $60,792 for a family of four.
+The per capita income in Union Springs in 2010 was $19,001, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
+This equates to an annual income of $76,004 for a family of four.
 However, Union Springs contains both very wealthy and poor people as well.
 Union Springs also has one of the higher rates of people living in poverty in the nation, with 48.46% of its population below the federal poverty line.

 The most common language spoken in Union Springs is English.
-Other important languages spoken here include Spanish and Pacific Island languages.
+Other important languages spoken here include Spanish and Korean.